Skip to content

 Jói added:

-“In other words, make sure it’s a genuine, viable lead and they’re ready to progress to the next stages.”
+“In other words, make sure it’s a genuine, viable lead, and they’re ready to progress to the next stages.”

 2. Cultivate an internal champion

-Jói explained:
+Jói explains:

-“It’s someone who will sell this deal to other internal stakeholders, and will talk about your offer positively when you can’t always speak to the relevant people.”
+“It’s someone who will sell this deal to other internal stakeholders and will talk about your offer positively when you can’t always speak to the relevant people.”

 “This could be the person you speak to on your first cold call or sales demo, so do everything you can to gain their trust and make them a fan of your product/service.”

-• Who ultimately decides and holds the budget.
+• Who holds the budget?

 Jói added: